forcedotcom/cli/releasenotes/README.md

 ## 50.5.0 (November 12, 2020) - CLI 7.80.0

 These changes are in the 50.5.0 release candidate plug-in (`salesforcedx@latest-rc`).
+We plan to include these changes in next week's official release, although the final list of changes might differ.

 * FIX: The `force:source:convert` command works on custom labels.
 Previously you'd get the error `ERROR running force:source:convert: The package root directory is empty`.
 (GitHub issue [#684](https://github.com/forcedotcom/cli/issues/684))